 I can not begin to explain how much bleach went into making this blonde color happen.
 It stripped my hair of everything good.
 My hair was weak, stringy, tangled, and I had to color (BLEACH and then color and then tone) my roots every 3-4 weeks.
 That had to stop.
 So I researched how to bring it back to a manageable condition and color.
 Seeing as my natural color is a dark brown I didn’t want to go into shock from going too dark—and I didn’t want to turn my hair green in the dyeing process (that is why I chose a golden toned brown.)

 What I used (Sally Beauty Supply):

-2. Clairol Professional Soy4Plex Demi Creme Developer (lower peroxide content) and Color: I mixed equal parts color to developer (2 oz each) and applied starting at the roots.
+- Clairol Professional Soy4Plex Demi Creme Developer (lower peroxide content) and Color: I mixed equal parts color to the developer (2 oz each) and applied to start at the roots.
 I left it on for the recommended 30 minutes; at which point my hair looked black.
 I rinsed out the color and applied a deep conditioner.
-My hair turned out fine. **Update 11/20/2016: I’m unsure of the exact color.
-When I moved my blog to Word Press, the old website stopped working & my photos disappeared**
+My hair turned out fine

 - Ion Color Solutions Color Defense Intense Moisturizer–for future use

 I am really excited to go darker–I really want to give my hair the chance to grow!
 The demi-color worked better than I ever imagined; I’ve always just dumped permanent color on my head without thinking.
 The difference in strength and shine in my hair is noticeable; the protein filler worked wonders.
 I can now run a brush through my hair without severe tangling.
 I may eventually have to go darker than this due to the fact that my roots will be dark brown, but for now, this light golden brown is a great transition!